 It seems like there are two primary printing methods that dominate the imprintables market: DTG (Direct-to-Garment) Printing and Screen Printing.
-DTG is a newer method of printing in which a printer applies ink directly to the shirt (just like your printer at home, except it prints on fabric instead of paper).
+DTG is a newer method of printing in which a printer applies ink directly to the blank t-shirt (just like your printer at home, except it prints on fabric instead of paper).
 We sat down with Family Industries, a downtown LA-based printshop that offers both DTG and Screen Printing to go through some of the most common questions asked about DTG printing.
 Check out the video below or read for the full story!

 Questions About DTG (Direct-to-Garment)